Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Introduction

-At its origin, the Borel-Laplace summation method was intended to define the asymptotic sum of a Gevrey series, that is a series which does not diverge faster than a series of factorials \cite{borel}.
-It has recently gained more interest when authors showed that many equations in mechanics (heat, Burgers and Navier-Stokes equations, \ldots), quantum physics or astronomy have divergent but Gevrey Taylor series \cite{lutz1999,lysik2009,Costin_2006,dyson_1952,suslov05,kontopolous_2002}.
+At its origin, the Borel-Laplace summation method was intended to define the asymptotic sum of a Gevrey series \cite{borel}.
+It has recently gained more interest when authors showed that the heat equation and many equations in mechanics (Burgers and Navier-Stokes equations, \ldots), quantum physics or astronomy have divergent but Gevrey Taylor series \cite{lutz1999,lysik2009,Costin_2006,dyson_1952,suslov05,kontopolous_2002}.
 The Borel-Laplace summation method has been transformed into numerical algorithm \cite{thomann00} and used for the first time as a time integrator by Razafindralandy and Hamdouni \cite{jcp13}.
-Since then, many qualities of the Borel-Laplace integrator was found.
-For example, it generally allows much bigger time steps than other explicit methods for the resolution of many problems \cite{jcp13}.
+Since then, a number of features of the Borel-Laplace integrator was studied.
+For example, it generally allows much larger time steps than other explicit methods for the resolution of many problems \cite{jcp13}.
 Its ability to cross some types of singularities, its high-order symplecticity, or its high-order iso-spectrality in solving a Lax pair problem have been stated in \cite{esaim14}.
-Another advantage of BL is that lowering or raising the approximation order is as simple as changing the value of a parameter in the code.
+Another advantage of BL is that decreasing or increasing the approximation order is as simple as changing the value of a parameter in the code.
 However, nowhere in the cited works on the Borel-Laplace integrator stiffness has been addressed.
-One aim of the present article, as mentioned, is to fill this gap.
+One aim of the present article is, as mentioned, to fill this gap.

 The Borel-Laplace algorithm that will be discussed here results from the representation of the Borel sum as a Laplace integral.
-A representation as a factorial series also leads to an efficient algorithm \cite{dcds16} but will not be used.
+It makes use of a Padé approximation, as will be seen later, and is accordingly named Borel-Padé-Laplace algorithm (BPL).
+A representation of the Borel sum as an inverse factorial series also leads to an efficient algorithm \cite{dcds16} but will not be used.

 This paper is organized as follows.
-In section 2, the Borel-Laplace algorithm is briefly recalled.
+In section 2, the Borel-Padé-Laplace algorithm is briefly recalled.
 In section 3, a linear stability analysis is carried out.
 The stability regions, corresponding to different values of parameters, are plotted.
 In section 4, numerical performance on stiff and non-stiff ODE problems as well as on a PDE is analyzed.